Coherent terahertz control of metastable magnetization in FePS3

 \subsection{Discussions and Outlook}

 In summary, we have demonstrated coherent control of the nonequilibrium metastable magnetized phase in FePS$_3$ using resonant THz pulses.
 Our results extend the principles of coherent control in the field of femtochemistry \cite{baumert1991femtosecond, potter1992femtosecond} from molecular systems to crystalline materials.
 Notably, additional comparative double-pump experiments with near-infrared pulses (Fig. S5) showed no coherent modulation, underscoring the unique advantages of the THz approach.
 This remarkable selectivity of THz radiation over phononic and magnonic degrees of freedom promises access to a wide range of nonequilibrium phases of matter.
+While the specific $g L M Q_R$ coupling and zigzag magnetic order are unique to FePS$_3$, the underlying control mechanism is broadly applicable.
+Rectifying an infrared phonon into a Raman distortion alters local bond geometries.
+Because magnetic exchange interactions strongly depend on these structural parameters, this nonlinear phononic approach provides a general pathway to coherently control magnetic states in other systems with strong spin-lattice coupling.
 Practically, the ability to switch magnetization on and off with THz pulses effectively functions as an ultrafast quantum gate, enabling on-demand control with picosecond-scale response time that is orders of magnitude faster than conventional gigahertz quantum gates~\cite{kjaergaard2020superconducting,morgado2021quantum}.
 Looking ahead, leveraging materials with longer phonon coherence times, we may transform this platform into quantum memory systems, combining laser-based switching and magnetic readout.
-Our work thus establishes a fundamental framework for coherent terahertz manipulation of quantum materials, with promising implications for information processing technologies through precise control of emergent phases.
+Our work thus establishes a fundamental framework for coherent terahertz manipulation of quantum materials, with promising implications for information processing technologies through precise control of emergent phases.\\